 The Center may resolve reports of misconduct either through a Formal Resolution, Informal Resolution, Administrative Closure, or Administrative Hold.
-The Center determines the method of resolution based on the severity of the misconduct, the available evidence, and whether the individual reported to have engaged in the misconduct (the "Respondent") poses an ongoing risk to the Movement.
-You (the "Claimant") will receive status updates and be informed of the outcome of the case.
+The Center determines the method of resolution based on several factors, including the severity of the alleged misconduct, the available evidence, and perceived risk to the safety of others in the Movement.
+The Respondent ("you") will receive status updates and be informed of the outcome of the case.
+You may also choose the frequency and method in which you receive updates regarding the status of the investigation